My email list is…

 Without further ado…

-Here’s my little hack for segmenting your email list by approximated age, ethnicity, gender, and magnitude of smile featured in your social network profile picture:
+Here’s my little hack for segmenting your email list by approximated age, gender, and magnitude of smile featured in your social network profile picture:

 What You’ll Need: